 There are many ways to stay healthy throughout life.
 For example: eating right, staying hydrated and well-rested, and regularly exercising.
-Unfortunately, some might not remember that in addition to their regular exercise of choice, they have to regularly stretch.
-Stretching the body helps keep joints and muscles relaxed and ready, which is helpful to prevent injuries when working out or during the day-to-day.
+Unfortunately, some might not remember that they must regularly stretch in addition to their regular exercise of choice.
+Stretching the body helps keep joints and muscles relaxed and ready, which is helpful to prevent injuries when working out or daily.
 Stretching can help keep the body young, healthy, and moving while improving flexibility and mobility.

 Stretching Exercises for Seniors

 Static stretches focus on holding an extension of the muscles for a period of time.
 When static stretching, each muscle or muscle group needs to be stretched once for at least 15 seconds.
-It’s essential to remember that it’s okay to feel a stretch but once that becomes pain, that is not good.
+It’s essential to remember that feeling a stretch is okay, but once that becomes pain, that’s not good.
 It means that it’s time to stop.

 Advantages of Static Stretching